|Flying training in the Snowdonia Rotary - Mountain Flying Training Area (MFTA)

 Esk 722 although based at Karup has detachments at Skrydstrup, København/Roskilde, Bornholm/Rønne and Ålborg.

 In September 2014 two of their Merlins (a SAR and TTT variant) deployed to RAF Valley for a week for Pre-Deployment Training (PDT) prior to their peace support operations in Afghanistan.
-Their training consisted of extensive low level flying within the Snowdonia Mountain Flying Training Area (MFTA) this included remote tactical landings high on mountain ridges, lake shores and uneven (hard and soft) terrain.
+Their training consisted of extensive low-level flying within the Snowdonia Mountain Flying Training Area (MFTA) this included remote tactical landings high on mountain ridges, lake shores and uneven (hard and soft) terrain.
 When a location had been identified by the crew then a series of decreasing low approaches were made before that making an actual touch down.
-Crew from the looking out of the side door and rear ramp constantly adivised the pilot of and landing hazards
+Crew looking out of the side door and rear ramp constantly adivise the pilot of any landing hazards

 and of their distance above the ground.